TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 To be honest these herberts are the worst of the lot.
 (I have done all of these things and occasionally still do when I let my guard down).

 More than anything else, it's the Product person's job to bring the problem solvers to the problem, and help them understand it.
-When they interject themselves *between* problem and solvers, they do more damage than any of the other nere-do-wells I'm describing here.
+When they interject themselves *between* problem and solvers, they do more damage than everyone else put together.

 ### Project Managers